 - Growth and size distribution.
 There are very few large firms and many small ones.
 And all large firms experience significantly slower growth once they reach a certain size.

 - Flight simulator for the mind?
 One of the biggest challenges in investing is that long-term investors don’t get nearly enough feedback.
-Statistically meaningful feedback for investors typically takes decades.
+Statistically meaningful feedback for investors typically takes decades to produce.